mytestbed/oml4py/README.md

 values to inject, as follows::

     x.inject("fft", (259888, 15, -38))

+When injecting a tuple the values you provide are converted to text representation using python's str() conversion for all types except "blob".
+An argument of type blob will be passed to the base64.b64encode() method and so the argument must be either a byte array or a string; any other type may cause a TypeError.

 At the end of your program, call close to gracefully close the database::